takutaro/DartSdkInstallerMaker/README.md

 - Windows (32bit or 64bit)
 - WiX TOOLSET
-- Dart SDK as a zip file (32bit and 64bit)
+- Dart SDK as zip files (32bit and 64bit)

 ## Installation